SiddhantSingh1234/webots_drone_dynamic_hackathon/README.md

-Directory of webots which runs the simulaiton
+Directory of Webots project which runs the simulation of a drone on a construction site along with YOLO model